dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The following elements are contained in a `qes` evidence sub-element.

 `issuer`: REQUIRED.
-A String denoting the trust service provider that created the eletronic signature.
+A String denoting the certification authority that issued the signer's certificate.

-`issued_at`: REQUIRED.
-The date the signature was created as ISO 8601:2004 YYYY-MM-DD format

 `serial_number`: REQUIRED.
 String containing the serial number of the certificate used to sign.

+`created_at`: REQUIRED.
+The time the signature was created as ISO 8601:2004 YYYY-MM-DDThh:mm:ss±hh format.

 ## claims Element {#claimselement}